-Federal waters early closure: All federal waters south of Cape Sable in the Gulf, around the tip of Florida, and up the Atlantic coast will close to recreational and commercial hogfish harvest starting Aug.
+Federal waters early closure: All federal waters south of Cape Sable in the Gulf, around the tip of Florida, and up the Atlantic coast closed to recreational and commercial hogfish harvest Aug.
 24.

-Commercial harvest of hogfish will close Aug.
+Commercial harvest of hogfish closed Aug.
 24 in both state and federal waters from Cape Sable in the Gulf, around the tip of Florida, and up the Atlantic coast.

 See below for other changes that go into effect Aug.
 24 in state waters.

 State waters: The FWC approved several management changes to hogfish at the November Commission meeting in St. Petersburg.
 These changes will go into effect in on Aug.
 24, 2017.
 Approved changes include:

 Learn more about these changes in state waters.